(800) 373-2873

 2. Support walking: A walking belt for seniors with handles enables caregivers to safely guide seniors through their steps.

-3. Enhance daily activities: Gait belts help seniors complete tasks like dressing or toileting with less risk.
+3. Enhance daily activities: Transfer belts help seniors complete tasks like dressing or toileting with less risk.

 4. Facilitate therapy: Physical therapists use gait belts in PT to safely help patients practice walking and transfers.

-Before using a gait belt or transfer belt, preparation is key:
+Before using a transfer belt, preparation is key:

-1. Select the right belt: Choose length, width, and material based on patient needs.
+1. Select the right belt: Choose the length, width, and material based on the patient’s needs.

 2. Check sizing: Ensure a snug but comfortable fit around the waist.